spiral/docs/docs/en/start/configuration.md

 ## Environment

 It can be useful to have different configuration values depending on the environment in which the application is running.
-For example, you might want to use a different cache storage in your local development environment than you do on your production server.
+For example, you may want a more lightweight cache storage solution for local development in order to reduce the resource requirements of your testing environment, while a more robust and scalable storage solution may be preferred for production in order to handle a larger volume of traffic and data.

 To make it easy to manage different configuration values for different environments, Spiral uses the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library.
 In a new project installation, you will find a `.env.sample` file in the root directory of your application that defines several common environment variables.